swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 * A shared `emptyDir` volume named `prediction-logs` is mounted at `/home/bentoml/bento/logs` in both the classifier and Fluent Bit containers, so both see the same files.
-* The `init-log-dir` init container pre-creates `/home/bentoml/bento/logs/celestial_bodies_classifier/` and makes it world-writable (`chmod 777`).
-BentoML only creates the `data/` subdirectory on the first prediction, and the classifier and Fluent Bit containers run as different users.
+* The pod-level `securityContext.fsGroup: 2000` adds the group ID (GID) `2000`
+  to every container process and makes the shared volume group-owned by GID `2000`.
+This lets the classifier container, which runs as the `bentoml` user, share the log directory with the Fluent Bit sidecar, which runs as the `fluent` user.
+The `init-log-dir` init container pre-creates `/home/bentoml/bento/logs/celestial_bodies_classifier/`, sets its group to `2000`, and makes it group-writable (`chmod 0775`) so the `bentoml` user can create the `data/` subdirectory on the first prediction.
 * The classifier writes monitoring logs to `/home/bentoml/bento/logs/celestial_bodies_classifier/data/`.